smogon/pokemon-showdown/sim/SIM-PROTOCOL.md

 `|error|[Invalid choice] MESSAGE`

 This will tell you to send a different decision.
-If your previous choice revealed additional information (For examplse: a move disabled by Imprison or a trapping effect), the error will be followed with a `|request|` command to base your decision off of:
+If your previous choice revealed additional information (For example: a move disabled by Imprison or a trapping effect), the error will be followed with a `|request|` command to base your decision off of: